 Jayde V. Stewart is program manager for the National Academy of Inventors.
 She manages the NAI Fellows Program and serves as the primary contact for existing and future NAI Fellows.
 She is responsible for the facilitation of Fellows nominations and the annual induction event.
 Prior to joining the NAI, Jayde worked as a program assistant of Merit Review at Patient-Centered Outcomes Research Institute in Washington, D.C., where she managed the reviewer database and various aspects of the Merit Review process.
 Jayde earned a bachelor’s degree in health and societies with a concentration in public health from the University of Pennsylvania, and is currently pursuing a master’s degree in entrepreneurship in applied technologies at the University of South Florida.

-Jacquie D. Burckley is Senior Member Coordinator for the newest chapter addition of the National Academy of Inventors.
-She joined the NAI shortly after graduating from the University of South Florida in May 2018.
-Burckley assists with the NAI membership nomination process, providing research support and conducting reports for all past, present, and future nominees; her role is to facilitate the growth and support of this brand new chapter.
-Contact her for any questions regarding the new program.
+Jacquie D. Burckley is the Coordinator for the Senior Members Program of the National Academy of Inventors.
+She joined the NAI shortly after graduating from the University of South Florida with a degree in criminology and a concentration in research.
+Burckley assists with the NAI membership nomination process, providing research support and conducting reports for all past, present, and future nominees; her role is to facilitate the growth and support of this brand new membership category.